paulyc/monkeysign/README.md

 code known as a QRcode to provide a human-friendly yet still-secure keysigning experience.

 No more reciting tedious strings of hexadecimal characters.
 And, you can build a little rogue's gallery of the people that you have met and exchanged keys with!
 (Well, not yet, but it's part of the plan.)

+Monkeysign also features a user-friendly commandline tool to sign OpenGPG keys following the current best practices.
+It is like `caff` but better: it supports local signatures, SMTP communication, and so on.

 Monkeysign was written by Jerome Charaoui and Antoine Beaupré and is licensed under GPLv3.